octodns/octodns-transip/README.md

 #### Records

-TransipProvider A, AAAA, CAA, CNAME, MX, NS, SRV, SPF, SSHFP, and TXT
+TransipProvider A, AAAA, ALIAS, CAA, CNAME, DS, MX, NAPTR, NS, SPF, SRV, SSHFP, TLSA, TXT

+#### Root NS records

+TransipProvider support root NS record management.
+To stay backwards compatible root NS management is an opt-in setting

+**Caveats:**

+  *1*: Transip currently only supports FQDN values for root nameservers.

+  *2*: Transip has no TTL for nameservers, so a default value of 3600 is implied.
+So please use the same TTL in your source(s).
+If the provider detects no changes in root NS values but TTL, it will skip updating the root nameservers

 #### Dynamic